Photo Tips A to Z

 Golden Hour is Golden

-Soft shadows and warm tones flatter almost every subject.
+The period after sunrise and before sunset produce soft shadows and warm tones that flatter almost every subject.

 H